coreruleset/modsecurity-docker/README.md

 ⚠️ We changed tags to [support production usage](https://github.com/coreruleset/modsecurity-crs-docker/issues/67).
 Now, if you want to use the "rolling version", use the tag `owasp/modsecurity:nginx` or `owasp/modsecurity:apache`.
 If you need a stable long term image, use the one with the build date in `YYYYMMDDHHMM` format, example `owasp/modsecurity:3-202209141209` or `owasp/modsecurity:2.9.6-alpine-202209141209` for example.
 You have been warned.

+🆕 We added a health checking to the images.
+Containers already return HTTP status code 200 when accesing the `/healthz` URI.
+When a container has a healthcheck specified, it has a health status in addition to its normal status.
+This status is initially starting.
+Whenever a health check passes, it becomes healthy (whatever state it was previously in).
+After a certain number of consecutive failures, it becomes unhealthy.
+See https://docs.docker.com/engine/reference/builder/#healthcheck for more information.

 ## Supported variants

 We have support for [alpine linux](https://www.alpinelinux.org/) variants of the base images.
 Just add `-alpine` and you will get it.
 Examples: